-There are special numbers which have been configured to be used for this testing such as: 085, 1800, and so on.
-These special numbers were associated to Route list index 14 created in Section 5.6.4.
+There are special numbers which have been configured to be used for this testing such as: 0, 1800, 411, and so on.

 Select Dialing and Numbering Plans → Electronic Switched Network from the left pane to display the Electronic Switched Network (ESN) screen as show in Figure 39.
 Select Special Number (SPN).
 Enter a SPN number and then click on the to Add button.
 Figure 48 shows all the special numbers used for this testing.